 EVA ZETHRAEUS (Swedish, b.1971)

-Zethraeus received her MFA from the College for Design & Craft at Gothenburg University and her artwork is featured in the collections of both the Nationalmuseum in Stockholm and the Röhsska Muséet in Gothenburg, She is also the recipient of several major grants and scholarships.
+Zethraeus received her MFA from the College for Design & Craft at Gothenburg University.
+She has exhibited widely nationally as well as internationally, and her work is in the permanent collections of the Nationalmuseum in Stockholm and the Röhsska Muséet in Gothenburg.